Catharina Ebba Horn: Royal mistress

 Catharina Ebba Horn was not able to acquire any influence over state affairs through the monarch.
-However, she did manage to assemble a powerful net of contacts through her position, which she is known to have used to benefit the career of protegées.
+However, she did manage to assemble a powerful net of contacts through her position, which she is known to have used to benefit the career of protégées.

 Carl Johan Aminoff, who career she supported, described her as "... the mightiest in the kingdom, able to acquire what she wanted from the powerful", and that she introduced him to several of her contacts, in which he included the Ambassador of France, Axel von Fersen the Elder, Riksråd Carl Otto Hamilton and General Baron Albrekt von Lantighausen, who in turn recommended him in France at her request.

 Initially, she was regarded to have great significance because of her popularity with the monarch.
 As she and her mother was known as sympathisers of the Caps (party), the Hats (party) tried to depose her from her position by launching one of their sympathisers, a member of the Ribbing family, as her rival during the autumn of 1747, This failed as Ribbing herself did not care for the idea and rejected the king.
 Horn was upset over the fact that the monarch was constantly unfaithful and because he did not support her when the crown princess treated her with arrogance at court.
 King Frederic soon tired of her, as she did not speak French and poorly German and because she was not spiritual enough to cheer him up.
 In the autumn of 1748 after long negotiations, she finally agreed to leave her position as royal mistress of the monarch after having received a great fortune and three estates.
 Despite several attempts from the king to have it back, she kept the letter in which he promised her eternal love, which she showed to the crown princess.